yuanqing/sketch-select-layers/README.md

   - Image
   - Slice
   - Hotspot
+  - Hidden
-- Filters the selected layers, or makes a selection from layers on the current page if the selection is empty
+- Filters the selected layers, or makes a new selection of layers on the current page if the selection is empty

 ### Select Same

-- Selects layers that are the same as the selected layer
+- Selects layers that have one particular attribute that is the same as the one selected layer:
-- Equivalence can be based on one of:
   - Name
   - Text Style or Layer Style
   - Symbol Instance
+- Exactly one layer must be selected before running this command

 ## Installation